 Which countries can still sign players after that date?

-There are a handful of European countries who will allow new players to be registered later than England, most notably Belgium (6 September), Turkey (8 September) and Greece (15 September).
-The last UEFA-affiliated country to close its summer transfer window in 2022 will be Israel, on 28 September.
+There are a handful of European countries who will allow new players to be registered later than England, most notably Belgium (6 September), Turkey (8 September) and Portugal (22 September).

 When is the transfer deadline for Chelsea Women?

-The transfer deadline for the Women’s Super League is a week later than the Premier League, on Thursday 8 September, meaning Chelsea Women have until the end of that date to sign new players.
+The transfer deadline for the Women’s Super League is a fortnight later than the Premier League, on Thursday 14 September, meaning Chelsea Women have until the end of that date to sign new players.

 What happens after that deadline?